ProjectEvergreen/greenwood/www/pages/getting-started/project-setup.md

 ```

 Now, you'll be able to do two things:
-1. Run `npm start` - Will start a local development server with file watching and reloading.
+1. `npm start` - Will start a local development server with file watching and reloading.
 1. `npm run build` - Will generate a static version of the project that you can then upload to a web server.

+You can go ahead and try out both of these tasks now, and you should see Greenwood's default generated output, letting you know you've set everything up correctly.

-> You can rename `develop` and `build` to whatever you like, but this is what will be used for the sake of this guide.
+> _You can rename `develop` and `build` to whatever you like, but this is what will be used for the sake of this guide._

 ## Project Structure
 OK, almost there!
 Last thing to go over is what a basic project structure for Greenwood will look like.
-At this point, your project will probably looks something like this:
+At this point, your project should look something like this:
 ```shell
 $ tree
 .